-The last of the three national parks that I will be visited in Southern Florida is Dry Tortogas National Park.
-Again, one of America’s lesser known parks, but also one of its most underrated in terms of beauty.
+The last of the three national parks that I will be visited in Southern Florida is Dry Tortugas National Park.
+Again, one of America’s lesser-known parks, but also one of its most underrated in terms of beauty.
 I plan on doing plenty of snorkeling and hope to have a great park guide for you to review later this year.

 Isle Royale National Park